-The minimalist wardrobe, or “capsule wardrobe”, is a dream for some… and a fear for many others!
-The main fear when it comes to decluttering clothes is the fear of getting bored.
+The minimalist wardrobe, or “capsule wardrobe”, is a dream for some… and a nightmare for many others!
+The main fear when it comes to decluttering clothes is the one of getting bored.
 In fact, it’s this feeling of weariness that drives us to buy on a regular basis, pushing us straight into the traps of fast fashion and its 52 collections a year.

-• 🔥🔥🔥 be able to get dressed in 5 minutes, because we only own clothes that fit us, that go together, that are suitable for almost any occasion; also because the wider the choice, the longer it takes to make a decision,
+• 🔥🔥🔥 being able to get dressed in 5 minutes, because we only own clothes that fit, that go well together, that are suitable for almost any occasion; also because the wider the choice, the longer it takes to make a decision,

-• and feel good in your clothes, every day,
+• feeling good in our clothes, every day,

 • a smaller shopping budget, with lots of savings, and less time wasted on e-shops or wandering around boutiques,

-• more ethical and ecological consumption, and better quality purchases,
+• a more ethical and ecological consumption, and purchases of a better quality,

-• a better understanding of one’s own style and taste in clothing,
+• a better understanding of one’s own style and tastes in clothing,

 • less maintenance, less mental workload.